WillBuik/hyphae-handshake/README.md

   - Pluggable cryptographic and Noise backends (with built-in support for Rust Crypto)
 - Optional key-logging for diagnostics
-- QUIC header protection and initial packet space obfustication
+- QUIC header protection and initial packet space obfuscation

 ### Crates

 - **quinn-hyphae**: Hyphae support for Quinn.
 This is all you need to to get started.

-- **hyphae-hanshake**: The low-level guts of the Hyphae hanshake.
+- **hyphae-handshake**: The low-level guts of the Hyphae handshake.
 You don't need to import this unless you are implementing a custom cryptographic backend or adding support for another QUIC library.
   For typical use, the `quinn-hyphae` crate re-exports everything you will need from this.

-### Minumum Rust Version
+### Minimum Rust Version

 Hyphae uses the `core::error::Error` trait so it needs Rust version `1.81` or higher to build.